eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

      :header-rows: 1
      :widths: 5, 8, 5, 4
      :stub-columns: 1
-     :file: src/sbatch_options.csv
+     :file: src/submit/sbatch_options.csv

    .. note::
      Each option must be included using ``#SBATCH <option>=<value>``

    .. warning::
-      Some options/parameters may be specific for our clusters.
+      Some values of the options/parameters may be specific for our clusters.

    .. note::
      About the ``--mail-type`` option, the value ``TIME_LIMIT_%``  means the reached